gitlabhq/gitlabhq/README.md

 There are various other options to install GitLab, please refer to the [installation page on the GitLab website](https://about.gitlab.com/installation/) for more information.

 You can access a new installation with the login **`root`** and password **`5iveL!fe`**, after login you are required to set a unique password.

+## Install a development environment

+To work on GitLab itself, we recommend setting up your development environment with [the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).
+If you do not use the GitLab Development Kit you need to install and setup all the dependencies yourself, this is a lot of work and error prone.
+One small thing you also have to do when installing it yourself is to copy the example development unicorn configuration file:

+    cp config/unicorn.rb.example.development config/unicorn.rb

+Instructions on how to start GitLab and how to run the tests can be found in the [development section of the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit#development).

+## Software stack

+GitLab is a Ruby on Rails application that runs on the following software:

+- Ubuntu/Debian/CentOS/RHEL
+- Ruby (MRI) 2.0 or 2.1
+- Git 1.7.10+
+- Redis 2.0+
+- MySQL or PostgreSQL

+For more information please see the [architecture documentation](http://doc.gitlab.com/ce/development/architecture.html).

 ## Third-party applications